splitfront/Indynorm/README.md

     - works with short files (less than 10 lines of code);
     - much smarter with edge cases and weird stuff.
 - supports `*.sublime-syntax` in addition to venerable `*.tmLanguage`;
-- works with mixed space/tab indentation;
+- tries it's best to deal with mixed indentation;

-## How does it actually work:
+How does it actually work:

-1. AutoSetIndentation does its best to detect indentation settings for current file (tabs or spaces, amount of spaces per tab);
+1. On file load, AutoSetIndentation detects indentation settings for current file (tabs or spaces, amount of spaces per tab);
 2. We combine editor's defaults, general user preferences and syntax specific preferences to figure out what kind of indentation user expects to see in such and such type of file;
-3. We convert and adapt file contents so 1 will become 2 in most consistent way possible.
+3. We convert and adapt file contents so **1** become **2** in most consistent way possible.

 ## Compatibility and possible conflicts